thomasw/testtube/README.md

     > stir
     testtube is now watching /Path/to/CWD/ for changes...

-By default, stir will watch your current working directory and look for a settings module named 'tube'.
-If you dropped a tube.py file into your project root, then you shouldn't need to specify any parameters.
+By default, stir will watch your current working directory and configure itself with a settings module named `tube` (tube.py).
+If you dropped a tube.py file into your project root, then you shouldn't need to specify any parameters assuming you execute stir from that directory.
 If you've customized things a bit, `stir -h` will light the way:

     usage: stir [-h] [--src_dir SRC_DIR] [--settings SETTINGS]